Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 If you run a website that serves Danish visitors, here's where you stand.

 If your cookie banner isn't compliant: You're in the 84%.
 Datatilsynet and Digitaliseringsstyrelsen are coordinating inspections in 2026.
-The most common violation (cookies before consent) affects 70% of Danish sites.
+The most common violation (cookies before consent) affects 70% of Danish sites; a free scan shows in seconds whether yours is one of them.
 Even under Denmark's court-based enforcement model, non-compliance carries real consequences: reprimands, compliance orders, police reports, and fines up to 4% of global revenue under GDPR.

 Cookie-based vs. cookieless analytics under Danish law